apache/datasketches-memory/README.md

     mvn clean javadoc:javadoc -DskipTests=true

-To run the eclipse plugin on this multi-module project, use:
+To run the eclipse plugin on this project, use:

     mvn clean eclipse:eclipse -DskipTests=true